 Queer Reads Lexicon is a project started by Queer Reads Library in 2019 to explore queerness in the context of local languages, primarily in Cantonese.
-We are in the process of organizing the terms into a digital and print format, to be released in 2021.

 The Wikipedia definition: A lexicon, word-hoard, wordbook, or word-stock is the vocabulary of a person, language, or branch of knowledge (such as nautical or medical).
 In linguistics, a lexicon is a language’s inventory of lexemes.
 The word lexicon derives from the Greek λεξικόν (lexikon), neuter of λεξικός (lexikos) meaning ‘of or for words’.